Utah Film Industry COVID-19 Workforce Resources

 St. George Area Chamber of Commerce

 The St. George Area Chamber of Commerce is a hub for meaningful growth of individual businesses in the greater St. George area.
-They are offering the Greater Together Small Business Resilience Fund to provide short-term bridge funding for small businesses in Washington County experiencing economic hardship due to the COVID-19 outbreak.
+They are offering small businesses located in the City of St. George the St. George City Small Business Relief Grant to provide financial relief for losses and expenses incurred due to the COVID-19 pandemic.

 Save Small Business